Western Union Online Review - Exchange Rates & Fees Explained - Alternatives

 In 2015, the company launched WU Connect to allow social media users to send money through Western Union’s platform.
 The first integrations were made with WeChat and then Viber, and the company intends on continuing to grow the number of integrations with 3rd party platforms.

 Western Union versus its competitors

-- Western Union versus MoneyGram .
+- Western Union vs MoneyGram .
 Which one is the solution for you and your money transfer needs?
 Which option should you choose if you need to send or receive money internationally?
-Check out our comparison of the pros and cons of ea…
+Check out our comparison of the pros and cons of each m…

 - Our real-time comparison engine finds the cheapest providers for your transfer to Mexico.
 You save on fees and exchange rates, and more money arrives.